 A surprise blizzard swept the Syrian capital, Damascus, on Monday (10 February).
 It was the?

-A surprise blizzard swept the Syrian capital, Damascus, on Monday (10 February).
+Background: A surprise blizzard swept the Syrian capital, Damascus, on Monday (10 February).
 It was the first time snow had fallen in the capital during February for many years.

 The blizzard hit Lebanon overnight and moved eastwards into Syria during the early morning, blocking roads and breaking communication links.
 Special teams are in action to re-establish telephone contact between Damascus and the Lebanese capital, Beirut, and to re-open the main road between the two cities.